weizhouUMICH/SAIGE/README.md

-#This branch is for development
+# This branch is for development.
+Current version is 0.29

 # SAIGE